porzione/wtcurve/README.md

 ## wtcurve

 wtcurve can generate symmetric waveforms using the exponential function by default, hyperbolic tangent `--tanh` or bezier curve `-B`.
 The waveform contains of a linear central part with adjustable width, which can be set in percentages using the `-m` option.
-The script can also plot the graph with the first and last frame, 3D graph with the full wavetable, or animated gif.
+The script can also plot the graph with the first and last frame, 3D graph with the full wavetable or animated gif.

 By manipulating parameters such as Savitzky-Golay `--savgol`, Gaussian filter `--gauss`, bitcrush `--bitcrush`  and direct line `-L`, a wide range of waveforms can be achieved.
 The `-o` option adjusts the offset of the start and end points of the middle section, shifting them along the y-axis (amplitude).
 Bezier will distort and clip the waveform when values fall outside the range of -9 to 4.
 The intentional omission of the range check provides greater freedom for experimentation.
 However, it's important to note that many combinations of argument values may result in an invalid waveform.